rust-lang/rust/src/doc/tarpl/lifetimes.md

 The problem here is is bit more subtle and interesting.
-We want Rust to reject this program for the following reason: We have a live shared reference `x` to a descendent of `data` when try to take a *mutable* reference to `data` when we call `push`.
+We want Rust to reject this program for the following reason: We have a live shared reference `x` to a descendent of `data` when we try to take a mutable reference to `data` to `push`.
 This would create an aliased mutable reference, which would violate the *second* rule of references.

 However this is *not at all* how Rust reasons that this program is bad.
 Rust doesn't understand that `x` is a reference to a subpath of `data`.
 It doesn't understand Vec at all.
 What it *does* see is that `x` has to live for `'b` to be printed.
-The signature of `Index::index` subsequently demands that the reference we take to *data* has to survive for `'b`.
+The signature of `Index::index` subsequently demands that the reference we take to `data` has to survive for `'b`.
 When we try to call `push`, it then sees us try to make an `&'c mut data`.
 Rust knows that `'c` is contained within `'b`, and rejects our program because the `&'b data` must still be live!

-Here we see that the lifetime system is *much* more coarse than the reference semantics we're actually interested in preserving.
+Here we see that the lifetime system is much more coarse than the reference semantics we're actually interested in preserving.
 For the most part, *that's totally ok*, because it keeps us from spending all day explaining our program to the compiler.
-However it does mean that several programs that are *totally* correct with respect to Rust's *true* semantics are rejected because lifetimes are too dumb.
+However it does mean that several programs that are totally correct with respect to Rust's *true* semantics are rejected because lifetimes are too dumb.